wolfervo/getandcleandataproject/Codebook.md

       1. "subject"" (30 subjects)
       2. "activity"" (factor containing 6 activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING)
 The tidydata.txt dataset contains the following 66 measurement variables.
-The observation for each variable in tidydata.txt is the mean of all variable measurements in the source data by each unique subject-activity pairing (i.e., 180 observations of each measurement variable):
+The observation for each variable in tidydata.txt is the mean of all variable measurements in the source data by each unique subject-activity pairing (i.e., 180 observations of each measurement variable).
+Note that the variable observation units were removed through normalization in the raw data preparation; therefore the measurement variables listed below have no units:

       1. "time-bodyaccelerometer-mean-x"
       2. "time-bodyaccelerometer-mean-y"